 At the same time, these children have an almost superhuman resilience and represent a vast store of potential that, if channeled in positive ways, can greatly benefit society.

 Us Too Gymnastics provides a warm environment for all children with it's main focus being on children with developmental delays and disabilities.
 Our goal is to help these children progress into our mainstream gymnastics classes or reach their highest potential, but most of all have fun!

-Us Too Center has staff and advisory board consisting of a speech therapist, physical therapist, clinical psychologist, and therapists who provide assessments and ongoing treatment for children with developmental delays and disabilities.
+Us Too Center has staff and advisory board consisting of a speech therapist, physical therapist, clinical psychologist, and ABA therapists who provide assessments and ongoing treatment for children with developmental delays and disabilities.